-Fresh pumpkins are great but after a month or two they end up in the trash bin.
-These adorable Fabric Pumpkins can be enjoyed year after year, from the first day of Autumn to your Thanksgiving table!
-You can personalize each one by using a variety of colors, patterns and textures.
+Fresh pumpkins are festive and fun, but as we all know, after a month or two they end up in the trash bin.
+These adorable Fabric Pumpkins can be enjoyed year after year, from the first day of autumn to your Thanksgiving table!
+You can personalize each one by using a variety of colors, patterns, and textures.
 This project is perfect for using upcycled cloth leftover from your past projects!

 Step 1: Flip the fabric over so the inside is showing.
 Fold the 17” x 7” fabric in half making sure the ends meet.

 Step 2: Use a ruler to mark a straight line a couple of inches from the edge of the fabric.
 This will serve as a guide while you sew the edges together.
 You are going to make a backstitch along the line you just made.

 Step 3: To make a backstitch, poke the needle from beneath the fabric, then push the needle back down further along the line.
 Pull gently, but tightly until the first stitch is secured.